YADAVHARSH913/URL-Shorty/README.md

 # 🌐 URL-Shorty

 A modern **URL Shortener Web App** built with the **MERN stack (MongoDB, Express, React, Node.js)**.
-It allows users to shorten long URLs, manage them via a personal dashboard, and track click statistics — all with a clean UI supporting **dark/light mode**.
+It allows users to shorten long URLs, manage them via a personal dashboard, and track click statistics — all with a clean UI.

 ---